-LEGO has had a long and illustrious history and has brought joy to children, young and old for many decades.
-Their model kits are loved the world over and we'd be very surprised if you didn't have a few at home.
+LEGO has had a long and illustrious history and has brought joy to children, young and old, for many decades.
+Their model kits are much-loved the world over and we'd be very surprised if you didn't have a few at home.

 What does LEGO actually mean?

-LEGO is actually an abbreviation of the two Danish words "leg godt" which means "play well".
-According to LEGO, it's their name and their ideal.
-Nice.
-This name was adopted in 1934.
+LEGO is actually an abbreviation of the two Danish words "leg" and "godt" which loosely translated to English means "play well".
+According to LEGO, it's their name and their ideal which was officially adopted in 1934.

-The evolution of Lego
+The evolution of LEGO

 Ole Kirk Kristiansen was a master carpenter and joiner who founded a business in the village of Billund, Denmark in 1932.
 He initially started building stepladders, ironing boards, and stools.

 Critics noted that children would never want plastic toys, instead, they preferred and loved wooden ones.
 Ignoring the critics, he decided to experiment with making blocks that were initially stackable rather than the inter-lockable ones we love today.

 These were initially sold in Denmark exclusively.
 In the early 1950's LEGO officially called these "LEGO Mursten" or LEGO bricks and succeeded in acquiring a trademark for them.
-These were later patented in 1958.
+They were later patented in 1958.
 1960 saw a devastating fire in their wooden toy warehouse and LEGO stopped building them altogether afterward.

-You can view their entire history here.
+If you would like to know more, you can view their entire history here.

-Designing a kit
+Designing a LEGO kit

-Other considerations include trying to keep a balance within an existing theme and look (Star Wars, Pirates etc) as well as the number of blocks per kit and age group they are targeting.
+Other considerations include trying to keep a balance within an existing theme and look (Star Wars, Pirates, etc) as well as the number of blocks per kit, and age group they are targeting.

 Creating new blocks, sorry "elements"

 The instructions are also tested to ensure they capture all the necessary steps involved in building the final model.
 Errors can occur, as you'd expect, and constant communication is made between team members to constantly amend and refine the instructions.

-As with all toys, new design LEGO kits need to pass the highest of quality standards.
-Children.
-This process includes their views on how easy to follow the instructions are and if the final model is fit for purpose.
+As with all toys, new design LEGO kits need to pass the highest quality assurants — children.
+This process includes using child testers to give their views on how easy to follow the instructions are, and if the final model is fit for purpose.